Why "real men" do not like to be treated

 "Male PMS": myth or reality?

 Earlier, the same authors conducted another study1.
-Mary Himmelshtein and Diane Sanchez interviewed 193 students (88 men and 105 women, average age 19) and another 298 volunteers (148 men and 150 women, mean age 35 years), found via the Internet using the Amazon Mechanical Turk website.
+Mary Himmelshtein and Diane Sanchez interviewed 193 students (88 men and 105 women, average age 19) and another 298 volunteers (148 men and 150 women, average age 35), found via the Internet through the Amazon Mechanical Turk website.
 As expected, men with traditional ideas of masculinity were less likely to seek medical help, were inclined to minimize their symptoms, and as a result, their health was on average worse than that of women and men who did not share such beliefs.
 It is interesting that this same problem extended to women who held beliefs traditionally considered male (reliance only on one's own strength, courage, restraint).read also

 Why do heterosexual men have same-sex sex?